artificial-intelligence-class/artificial-intelligence-class.github.io/homeworks_summer/hw4/reinforcement-learning.md

 python pacman.py -p ApproximateQAgent -a extractor=SimpleExtractor -x 50 -n 60 -l mediumGrid
 ```

-Even much larger layouts should be no problem for your ApproximateQAgent. (warning: this may take a few minutes to train)
+Even much larger layouts should be no problem for your `ApproximateQAgent`. (warning: this may take a few minutes to train)

 ```
 python pacman.py -p ApproximateQAgent -a extractor=SimpleExtractor -x 50 -n 60 -l mediumClassic
 ```

 If you have no errors, your approximate Q-learning agent should win almost every time with these simple features, even with only 50 training games.